CLC3-GitFlow/CLC3-GitFlow/Usecases/Usecase3.md

 To apply a hotfix, we are using [GitHub Tag Action](https://github.com/mathieudutour/github-tag-action#github-tag-action).
 This is used to automatically bump and tag master, on merge with the latest SemVer formatted version.
 1. Write a commit in the commit message of the hotfix commit: ```fix(YourCommitMessage): CommitSubject```
 2. Make Pull Request to this commit to apply the hotfix

-The hotfix will be automatically merge to develop and master and the patch release will be increased by one.